kwisatzheadache/simple_neural_net/README.md

 # Progress

-Right now, I'm finishing up the genotype creator from Chapter 6.5.
-It works properly, I just need to fix the write stage to output to a nice neat file.

-See above for code to run Genotype constructor.
+I've finished chapter 6.5 - the genotype constructor.
+Run the above code to give it a whirl.
+I'm not working on ch.
+6.6 - phenotype matching.
+It's much harder than the genotype part.
+I will post executables when they're available.